GPUOpen-Tools/dev_driver_tools/docs/source/index.rst

    Radeon Developer Panel connects to the Radeon Developer Service in order to collect a profile.

+   **Note:** By default, the driver allocates a maximum of 128 MB video memory per Shader Engine to capture RGP profiles.

 Getting started on Windows
 ==========================
 -  To collect complete profiles for DirectX 12, run the script 'AddUserToGroup.bat'